pal4569/BoneagePrediciton/README.md

-# Bone Age Prediction with SCN Model
+# Bone Age Prediction with CNN Model

 This ML project is intended to correctly identify the age of a child from an X-ray of their hand.